aaronasibbey/homecareproject/README.md

 TODO:

-Brief Application description

-Contributors - In this case, it will be the team Members

-Technology Stack used for the project
+Our Application, 'HomeCare' is an interactive app to pair privately practicing nurses with patients in need of care at their own homes.
+This app has a login feature which seperates the viewers of patient documents from the nurses, which enables permissions that are not given to other nurses.

+Contributors:
+Jack McKinstry
+Aaron Asibbey
+Nick Henley
+David Ustyan
+Nate Weaver

+Technology used:
+PostgreSQL
+Ejs
+CSS
+JavaScript

-Prerequisites to run the application - Any software that needs to be installed to run the application
+Prerequisites to run the application:
+Docker(running npm)

-Instructions on how to run the application locally.
+Instructions on how to run the application locally: docker-compose up run npm install localhost:3000

 How to run the tests, if applicable

 Link to the deployed application, if applicable